martbetz/martbetz.github.io/faq.md

 ### Can I do a swap? ###

-What I’d want in return, you don’t have.
+What I’d want in return you don’t have.

 ### Why can’t I leave comment? ###